kostchei/Sisteama/TaleKeeper/SETUP_GUIDE.md

 If you encounter issues:

-1. Run `test-setup.bat` to diagnose problems
+1. Run `start-game.bat` → Option 4 (Full Diagnostics) to identify problems
 2. Check this troubleshooting guide
 3. Look for error messages in the console
 4. Try the "Reset Everything" steps